 I began writing as a child, as a coping mechanism and therapy.
 I would write silly stories of acceptance and people finally seeing how awesome I really was.
 Of course, as I got older, I’ve realized that if someone doesn’t accept me for me, they’re not worth my time and not very good people to try and be friends with.
 As a child, though, my writing gave me a way to “fix” this.

 Writing also gave me a way to take things out creatively.
 I’ve never been very good at drawing with a pencil, but I could write, and that was more than its weight in gold.
 It became therapeutic, even though I wasn’t aware of it at the time.

 What Does Writing Mean To You?

 For me, writing has been a lifesaver, a creative outlet, and something I could call my own.
 Writing means so much to me, I’ve sometimes become emotional when speaking about it.
 It’s not just a hobby.
-It’s a true passion of mine.
-I am utterly in love with it and the way in which one can create pure poetry from everyday words.
+It’s a genuine passion of mine.
+I am utterly in love with it and how one can create pure poetry from everyday words.

 There is a dance that occurs between the writer and their story.
 Two separate things that come together in a beautifully orchestrated tango.
 This dance, in my case, is captured, polished, and sent out into the world so people can watch the performance played out on a grand stage.

 I get the same happy emotions when I create art or work on a cover for another author.
 The only difference is I’m trying to help the writer and their “partner”, the story, come together visually for the audience to see before diving into the performance.
 It can be difficult to do, it’s difficult seeing what “dance” the writer has in mind, but I do my very best to figure it out.

 How Much Research Do You Do For Each Story?